 higher qualifications and membership professional bodies (especially for accountants and engineers)

-Some ONS data collections will code a block of records to both SOC 1990 and SOC2000 to plot the relationship between the 2 classifications In their data.
+Some Office for National Statistics (ONS) data collections will code a block of records to both SOC 1990 and SOC 2000 to plot the relationship between the two classifications in their data.

-The Classifications and Harmonisation Unitl receive the copies of the output and analyses from this SOC relationship work and hold them as a source of information for users of SOC.
+The ONS Classifications and Harmonisation Unit receive the copies of the output and analyses from this SOC relationship work and hold them as a source of information for users of SOC.

-SOC 1990 was used to derive the 2 government social classifications: social class based on occupation and socio-economic group.
+SOC 1990 was used to derive the two government social classifications: social class based on occupation and socio-economic group.

 You might also be interested in:

 - SOC 2010

 - Standard occupational classification (SOC2010) volume 2: the coding index

 - Standard occupational classification and socio-economic classification: archive